Roles of the board

 - The Nomination Committee

 There is an Executive Committee known as the Execo that is responsible for the day-to-day management of the Company’s business within a framework of delegated responsibilities.
-It is chaired by the Chief Executive Officer and includes the Chief Financial Officer, Corporate Development and Implementation Director, Chief Technology Officer and Divisional Directors.
+It is chaired by the Chief Executive Officer and includes the Chief Financial Officer, Chief Operating Officer, Chief Technology Officer and Chief People Officer.

 The Board has a formal schedule of matters specifically reserved to it for decision which it reviews periodically.
 This includes approval of acquisitions and disposals and major capital expenditure.
 The Board also reviews the Register of Risks.
 At each Board meeting the Chief Executive Officer provides a review of the business and how it is performing together with strategic issues arising.
 The range of subjects discussed typically includes: